Talbot Green: Governance

-Future Developments
+Future developments

 Improvements to the road network, in particular the A4119 linking the Rhondda Valleys to the M4, through Tonyrefail and Talbot Green, brought development pressure to the area around Llantrisant.
 Extensive housing development has taken place recently in the towns along the A473, the main Pontypridd to Bridgend road—linking Llantwit Fardre to Llantrisant, Talbot Green, Llanharan and Pencoed—the road that runs parallel to the Afon Clun from Rhiwsaeson to Pontyclun.

 New Town centre scheme

-In June 2011, it was announced there are proposals to make Talbot Green a "new town centre" by building a new supermarket, 40 shops, a multi screen cinema, cafes, restaurants, bars and a hotel.
+In June 2011, it was announced that there were proposals to make Talbot Green a "new town centre" by building a new supermarket, 40 shops, a multi-screen cinema, cafes, restaurants, bars and a hotel.
 There will also be offices for local businesses, a range of civic and community facilities, apartments and houses.
 They are to be located on the former sites of Staedtler and Purolite and the surrounding brownfield land.
 The new scheme will include a new Leekes store to replace the existing one on the same site.
 The scheme is expected to create up to 1,900 jobs in the area.
-The scheme as of March 2013 had been given the greenlight by the local council, however development won't begin until the planning consent for the supermarket and a petrol filling station is granted.
-In May 2014 the new Sainsbury's supermarket had been given the green light to anchor the new town centre scheme with infrastructure works scheduled to begin in the autumn of 2014 and the development of the rest of the scheme will take place in due course.
-Work on the scheme officially began in February 2015 and is expected to be completed in the next 2 to 3 years.
-It has since stalled for unknown reasons.
+The scheme as of March 2013 had been given the green light by the local council, but development would not begin until the planning consent for the supermarket and a petrol filling station was granted.
+In May 2014 the new Sainsbury's supermarket was given the green light to anchor the new town centre scheme, with infrastructure works scheduled to begin in the autumn of 2014 and the development of the rest of the scheme will take place in due course.
+Work on the scheme officially began in February 2015.